miracum/recruit/docs/configuration/security.md

 You can disable authorization by not mounting the `notify-rules.yaml` inside the container; if no config is found, then no permissions are checked.

-## Configuring the Query Module to access a secured WebAPI Instance
+## Configuring the Query Module to access a secured WebAPI instance

 If the [OHDSI WebAPI requires authentication](https://github.com/OHDSI/WebAPI/wiki/Security-Configuration), you need to configure the query module accordingly.
 The relevant environment variables to set start with